nebulae-pyxis/ms-afcc-reloader/README.md

 *  import the file located at docs/resources/keycloakRealmToImport.json

 #### Create the initial user:
-* select the DEV_tpm keycloak realm and click on the users option from the left panel.
+* select the DEV_pyxis keycloak realm and click on the users option from the left panel.
 * select 'add user' option , fill the needed fields and enable the 'Email Verified' option.
 * set a password by editing the user, open the 'credentials' tabs, type a new password and deselect the 'Temporary' option